tethysplatform/tethys/docs/tethys_portal.rst

         $ python /usr/lib/tethys/src/manage.py createsuperuser

-    Follow the interactive prompts to create the user.

 Customize
 =========

-The content of Tethys Portal can be customized to reflect the needs of your organization.
-To access these settings, login to Tethys Portal using and administrator account and select the  ``Site Settings`` link under the ``Tethys_Config`` heading.
+The content of Tethys Portal can be customized or rebranded to reflect your organization.
+To access these settings, login to Tethys Portal using an administrator account and select the  ``Site Settings`` link under the ``Tethys Portal`` heading.
 Sitewide settings can be changed by following the ``General Settings`` link and the content on the home page can be modified by following the ``Home Page`` link.
 Figure 2 shows a screenshot of the general settings available.

 .. figure:: images/tethys_portal/tethys_portal_general_settings.png
     :width: 650px